 Guide to Used Vehicle Warranty Law

-Does a used car you recently purchased from a Massachusetts dealer have issues that keep it from working?
-You may qualify for compensation through the Lemon Law.
+Does a car you recently purchased from a Massachusetts dealer have unresolved mechanical issues that impact its use or safety?
+You may have the right to return the vehicle and refund the purchase price.

 What is the Used Car Lemon Law?

-If your attempts to receive compensation aren’t successful, Lemon Law arbitration is available through the Office of Consumer Affairs and Business Regulation.
+If the dealership does not abide by their responsibilities under the lemon law, Lemon Law arbitration is available through the Office of Consumer Affairs and Business Regulation (OCABR).

-The Lemon Law applies to used cars that:
+The Lemon Law Applies to the following vehicles:

-• Have less than 125,000 miles on the odometer at the time of sale
+• Vehicles sold with than 125,000 miles on the odometer at the time of sale

-• Are covered by the manufacturer’s express warranty and the dealer assures that the repairs were made
+• Items covered by the manufacturer’s warranty and the dealer confirms that the repairs were made

-• Are caused by negligence, abuse, vandalism, or accidents unrelated to the defect
+• Damage caused by negligence, abuse, vandalism, or accidents unrelated to the defect

-• Are caused by repair attempts made by someone other than the dealer, its agent, or the manufacturer
+• Issues caused by repair attempts made by someone other than the dealer, its agent, or the manufacturer

 Your Vehicle's Term of Protection

-You vehicle is eligible for mandatory repairs if the defects occur during your vehicle's term of protection.
+Your vehicle is eligible for warranty repairs if the defects occur during the term of protection.
 The term of protection is based on how many miles are on the odometer at the time of sale.

 If the true mileage is unknown at the time of sale, the warranty period is calculated according to the age of the car.

-If you've confirmed that your vehicle is eligible under the Lemon Law and still within it's warranty period, the selling dealer is required to accept the vehicle within 3 business days of a telephone or written request for repair.
-The selling dealer cannot deny your repair request, but they can arrange for another shop to make the repairs on their behalf.
+If you've confirmed that your vehicle is eligible under the Lemon Law and still within its warranty period, the selling dealer must accept the vehicle within three business days of a telephone or written request for repair.

 • If the dealer didn't give you a warranty or gave you one that is incomplete or inaccurate, your warranty doesn't begin to expire until you have a complete and accurate copy.

 • Any repair performed on a covered defect during the warranty period carries its own 30-day warranty.
-This warranty begins the day the repair is completed and can continue after the original warranty on the car as a whole expires.
+This “defect” warranty begins the day the repair is completed and is valid even after the original car warranty expires.

-The dealer has a right to offer to buy back your car instead of making repairs.
+• The dealer also has a right to offer to buy back your car instead of making repairs.

 • The dealer must make the offer to buy back your car in writing.